jup-ag/rfq-webhook-toolkit/README.md

 #### Fulfillment Requirements

-Market makers are expected to comply with 90% of the quotation swap requests provided before getting penalized.
+Market makers are expected to comply with 95% of the quotation swap requests provided before getting penalized.

+We will enforce this rule by turning off MMs who fall below 95% in a 1-hour window.

+If this happens to you, please reach out to us on Telegram to confirm that you are ready to resume operations and we will re-enable your webhook.

 #### Transaction Crafting